 Finding it a struggle to lose weight?
 Understand how you can manage your weight and lose it the healthy way, by learning more about a balanced diet and getting useful exercise tips to help you get started on a fitness regime

 Trying to manage and lose weight can be difficult and confusing at first, but once you learn how to get started on a proper exercise and diet programme, you will start to see big improvements in your health and weight.
 The key is to set realistic goals.
-All you need is to aim for weight loss of not more than 0.5 to 1kg per week or 10% over 6 months.
+Adults and Older Adults should try to aim for weight loss of not more than 0.5 to 1kg per week or 10% from baseline weight.

 Here are some helpful tips and advice to get you started on the right track to your ideal weight and fitness level:

 1) It is recommended that adults get at least 150 minutes of moderate-intensity aerobic activity per week to see an overall improvement on health, and for optimum weight loss.
 Each session of aerobic activity should last at least 10 minutes.